Brutalxnor/Brutalxnor/README.md

 WORKING ON SOCIAL MEDIA ADVERTISING FOR: EgConsole, Fitness SaaS

-started working on new projects: Wasalny
+started working on new projects:: Wasalny

 📫 Connect With Me:
 Email: ahmedmahmoud.au5@gmail.com